Free Community Service Letters (Completion, Verification)

 College admissions committees will often be looking for a distinguishing quality among applicants.
 Adding community service under experience, primarily if the service was related to your course, reflects positively on your application.

-In addition, the letter can be submitted to declare when the service was completed and what roles and responsibilities you were tasked with, which is sometimes observed as a reflection of your personality – willingness to commit to a work that serves a great purpose.
+In addition, the letter can be submitted to declare when the service was completed and what roles and responsibilities you were tasked with, which is sometimes observed as a reflection of your personality—your willingness to commit to a work that serves a great purpose.

 For scholarship applications

-Most grantors or government agencies that grant scholarships will often consider your hours in community service during the selection process.
-Therefore, submitting a community service letter is usually required if the application has referenced community service.
+Most grantors or government agencies that grant scholarships will often consider your hours of community service during the selection process.
+Therefore, submitting the letter is usually required if the application references community service.
 Also, some scholarships are purely based on the voluntary work you have done.
 Therefore, the letter must be submitted as proof of volunteer service completed in such a case.

 Graduation requirements